 TGI Fridays files for bankruptcy protection as sit-down restaurant struggles continue

-Says it's looking to “ensure the long-term viability” of casual dining brand.
+Restaurant chain TGI Fridays says it has filed for bankruptcy protection as it looks for ways to “ensure the long-term viability” of the casual dining brand

 Restaurant chain TGI Fridays filed for bankruptcy protection Saturday, saying it is looking for ways to “ensure the long-term viability” of the casual dining brand after closing many of its branches this year.